valancej/documentation/_basic/builds-and-configuration/root-level-access.md

 ## Sudo and Root On Codeship Basic

-Codeship does not allow root level access (i.e. commands run via `sudo`) for security reasons.
-If you are looking to install a dependency that's not available via a language specific package manager (e.g. `gem`, `pip`, `npm` or a similar tool), please contact [support@codeship.com](mailto:support@codeship.com) or send us a message using our in-app messenger.
+Codeship Basic currently does not allow root level access (i.e. commands run via `sudo`) for security reasons.
+We now have a beta feature that will allow `sudo` commands.
+If you need to install a dependency that is not available via a language specific package manager (e.g. `gem`, `pip`, `npm` or a similar tool), please contact [support@codeship.com](mailto:support@codeship.com) and we can add you to the beta feature.